-** For Summer 2021 - Glacier will be offering an online reservation system allowing limited tickets entry for people wishing to travel the Going to the Sun
+** Glacier will be offering an online reservation system for vehicles allowing ticketed entry for people wishing to travel the Going to the Sun

 One of the nation's most spectacular treasures, Glacier National Park provides visitors with wondrous sites and a window into prehistoric times.
 Glacier National Park currently has 27 official glaciers and 1 million acres of forests, meadows, lakes, and glaciated landscapes.

 Encompassing over 100 million acres of exquisite natural beauty, Glacier National Park is home to a diverse range of landscapes, wildlife, natural features, and outdoor activities.

 - Going To The Sun Road: This 52-mile feat of construction leads you through magnificent alpine terrain, ascending over 6,600 feet, passing The Weeping Wall and more.

 - Logan Pass: The highest point along the Going To The Sun Road, featuring a visitors center and numerous trailheads leading to The Garden Wall, Hidden Lake Overlook, and other dazzling destinations.